Early Signs of Cervical Cancer Every Woman Should Be Aware Of

 • Figs are one of the best fruits which have powerful anticancer compounds.

-• Garlic is an agent which is proved to fight cancer by breaking down the cancer-causing substances.
+• Garlic is an agent that is proven to fight cancer by breaking down cancer-causing substances.

 • Mushrooms have been known to fight cancer and develop immunity against it.

-• Raw carrots, broccoli, cabbage, green asparagus, turmeric, and fruits namely pineapple, black grapes, apricot, strawberries and raspberries and also pepper and jalapeno are considered to contain certain substances which tend to dissolve cancer-causing substances.
+• Raw carrots, broccoli, cabbage, green asparagus, turmeric, and fruits such as pineapple, black grapes, apricots, strawberries, and raspberries, as well as pepper and jalapeno, are considered to contain certain substances that tend to dissolve cancer-causing substances.

 • A low-fiber diet is helpful in reducing gastric irritation in conditions of diarrhea and indigestion due to side effects of chemotherapy.